-One of the most popular questions we are asked by entrepreneurs interested in getting an SBA loan is:"What are my options for securing the money needed for an SBA loan?"
+One of the most popular questions we are asked by entrepreneurs interested in getting an SBA loan is, "What are my options for securing the money needed for an SBA loan?"

-So, say you need $125k to purchase a franchise plus another $75k for working capital, for a total project cost of $200k.
-The bank would require you to inject $40k to $60K towards the project, and then provide you with an SBA loan for the balance.
+For example, you need $125k to purchase a franchise and another $75k for working capital for a total project cost of $200k.
+The bank would require you to inject $40k to $60k towards the project and

-401(k)/IRA Rollover funding
+401(k)/IRA Rollover Funding

-Many entrepreneurs also end up bypassing the SBA loan and instead rely solely on 401(k)/IRA Rollover funding for purchasing a franchise.
+Many entrepreneurs end up bypassing the SBA loan and instead rely solely on 401(k)/IRA Rollover funding for purchasing a franchise.

-To learn more, contact a Benetrends lending expert at 866-423-6387 or visit www.Benetrends.com.
+To learn more, contact a Benetrends funding expert at 866-423-6387 or visit www.benetrends.com.